United States incarceration rate: Prison privatization

-In the 1980s, the rising number of people incarcerated as a result of the War on Drugs and the wave of privatization that occurred under the Reagan Administration saw the emergence of the for-profit prison industry.
+In the 1980s, the rising number of people incarcerated as a result of the war on drugs and the wave of privatization that occurred under the Reagan administration saw the emergence of the for-profit prison industry.
 Although modern private prisons did not exist in the US prior to the 1980s, the concept of private prisons can be found within the United States as early as the 1800s.
 In 1844, Louisiana privatized its penitentiary when it allowed a private company to run the facility as a factory where prisoners were used to manufacture clothing.

 In a 2011 report by the ACLU, it is claimed that the rise of the for-profit prison industry is a "major contributor" to "mass incarceration," along with bloated state budgets.
 Louisiana, for example, has the highest rate of incarceration in the world with the majority of its prisoners being housed in privatized, for-profit facilities.
 Such institutions could face bankruptcy without a steady influx of prisoners.
 A 2013 Bloomberg report states that in the past decade the number of inmates in for-profit prisons throughout the U.S. rose 44 percent.

-Corporations who operate prisons, such as CoreCivic (formerly the Corrections Corporation of America) and The GEO Group, spend significant amounts of money lobbying the federal government along with state governments.
+Corporations who operate prisons, such as CoreCivic (formerly the Corrections Corporation of America) and the GEO Group, spend significant amounts of money lobbying the federal government along with state governments.
 The two aforementioned companies, the largest in the industry, have been contributors to the American Legislative Exchange Council (ALEC), which seeks to expand the privatization of corrections and lobbies for policies that would increase incarceration, such as three-strike laws and "truth-in-sentencing" legislation.
 Prison companies also sign contracts with states that guarantee at least 90 percent of prison beds be filled.
-If these "lockup quotas" aren't met, the state must reimburse the prison company for the unused beds.
+If these "lockup quotas" are not met, the state must reimburse the prison company for the unused beds.
 Prison companies use the profits to expand and put pressure on lawmakers to incarcerate a certain number of people.
-This influence on the government by the private prison industry has been referred to as the Prison–industrial complex.
+This influence on the government by the private prison industry has been referred to as the prison–industrial complex.

 The industry is well aware of what reduced crime rates could mean to their bottom line.
 This from the CCA's SEC report in 2010:

 Our growth … depends on a number of factors we cannot control, including crime rates … [R]eductions in crime rates … could lead to reductions in arrests, convictions and sentences requiring incarceration at correctional facilities.In January 2021, U.S. President Joe Biden signed an executive order directing the Department of Justice (DOJ) to begin phasing out its contracts with private federal prisons.

 As of March 2021, the private prison population of the United States has seen a 16% decline since reaching its peak in 2012 with 137,000 people incarcerated.
 According to a March 2021 report released by The Sentencing Project, 115,428 people were incarcerated in private prisons in the US, representing 8% of the total state and federal prison population.